 Quality focuses on users’ interaction with your content.
 Where your content registers a high bounce rate, then the odds are good that its quality isn’t good enough.

-Resources of Learn About Ranking Factors:
+Resources to Learn About Search Engine Ranking Factors

 - Top Ranking Factors in Singapore by MediaOne.

-- A detailed, visual guide by searchengineland.
+- A detailed, visual guide by Searchengineland.

 - The Definitive Guide to Google Rankbrain.